Frankovg/Calculator_JS/README.md

 # Basic Calculator
-> A calculator made from zero with javascript.
+> A calculator made from zero with Javascript.
 It only does simple mathematical equations as adds, subtracts, multiplies and divides.
 > Live demo [_here_](https://frankovg.github.io/Calculator_JS/).

 ## Table of Contents